Getting started

 ps.add_noise(H,g)

-adds depolarizing noise that make each strings decay like $e^{gw}$ where $w$ is the lenght of the string.
-This is usefull when used with trim
+adds depolarizing noise that make each strings decay like $e^{gw}$ where $w$ is the length of the string.
+This is useful when used with trim

 to keep the number of strings manageable during time evolution.